Term

 definition

 An Altcoin, short for "alternative coin," refers to any cryptocurrency that is not the market leader in its respective category.
 These alternatives often exhibit volatile price movements, presenting both high-risk and high-reward scenarios for investors.
 Altcoins emerged following Bitcoin's success, with developers seeking to improve upon Bitcoin's technology, implement different consensus mechanisms, or serve specialized use cases.
+Some altcoins are experiments that advance the state of the art; others are primarily speculative.

-Example 1.1 - Example
+Example 1.1 - Category Leaders vs Altcoins

 In various sectors, an altcoin could be any coin except the market leader: